2017 AFL Grand Final: Overall report

 Richmond dominated the game after quarter time with a streak that included 11 of 12 goals.
 The Tigers dominated the Crows in contested possessions (170-140) and also won the clearances (45-39).
 Richmond kept Adelaide to their lowest score of the year and completely nullified a team that looked to have as potent an attack as seen in recent years, with the Crows kicking only four goals in the last three quarters and eight in the game.

 Norm Smith Medal

 With 13 votes out of a maximum possible 15, Dustin Martin was awarded the Norm Smith Medal, becoming the first player in VFL/AFL history to win a premiership, the Brownlow Medal and the Norm Smith Medal in the same season.
 Bachar Houli was the runner-up with 10 votes, while no other player earned more than two votes.
 Three quarters of Martin's 29 disposals were contested, and he collected 6 clearances and two goals.

-The 2000 winner, James Hird, was the presenter, which was notable as it was the Essendon champion's first public AFL appearance since being hospitalised after a drug overdose in January in the wake of the Bombers' performance-enhancing drug scandal during his tenure as senior coach.
+The 2000 winner, James Hird, was the presenter, which was notable as it was his first public AFL appearance since being hospitalised after a drug overdose in January in the wake of Essendon's performance-enhancing drug scandal during his tenure as senior coach.
 The voters and their choices were as follows: